wso2-attic/module-ethereum/ethereum/Package.md

 2. Install the Geth Client. [https://ethereum.github.io/go-ethereum/install/](https://ethereum.github.io/go-ethereum/install/).

-3. Check whether the installation is complete or not from start the HTTP JSON-RPC by run the `geth` command in your command line .
+3. Check whether the installation is complete or not from start the HTTP JSON-RPC by run the `geth` command in your command line.

 ### Enabling JSON RPC Server

 1. Create a folder for chain data.
 Let's call that folder `<chaindata>`.

-2. Run the following command and open the Geth JavaScript console.
-Here, change the `<chaindata>` value with your actual folder path.
+2. Let’s create a private network by running the following command.
+Here, change the `<chaindata>` value to your actual folder path.
     ````
     geth --identity "testServer" --rpc --rpcport "8080" --rpccorsdomain "*" --datadir "<chaindata>/TestChain" --port "30304" --nodiscover --rpcapi "db,eth,net,web3,admin,shh" --networkid 1999 console --shh`
     ````